-The ratio of debt to income is a formula lenders use to calculate how much money is available for a monthly mortgage payment after you have met your other monthly debt payments.
+Your ratio of debt to income is a tool lenders use to determine how much money is available for your monthly home loan payment after you have met your various other monthly debt payments.

 How to figure your qualifying ratio

-Usually, underwriting for conventional loans requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+In general, conventional loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (including loan principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing costs (this includes loan principal and interest, private mortgage insurance, hazard insurance, taxes, and homeowners' association dues).

-The second number is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
-Recurring debt includes things like car loans, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, car payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Remember these are just guidelines.
-We will be thrilled to go over pre-qualification to help you determine how much you can afford.
+Don't forget these are just guidelines.
+We will be happy to pre-qualify you to determine how much you can afford.

 Coastal Mortgage Corp. can answer questions about these ratios and many others.
-Give us a call: 504-866-5626.
+Call us at 504-866-5626.

 Got a Question?